AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-38/acsd-53098-products-assigned-to-shared-catalog-not-reflecting-on-frontend-after-partial-index.md

 ---
 title: "ACSD-53098: Products in shared catalog do not reflect on frontend"
 description: Apply the ACSD-53098 patch to fix the Adobe Commerce issue where products assigned to a shared catalog do not reflect on the frontend upon executing partial index.
-feature: Products, Catalog Management, Categories,
+feature: Products, Catalog Management, Categories
 role: Admin, Developer
 ---